Term Insurance Plan: Who Needs It & How to Choose | PolicyX

 • If you have loans like a home loan, ensure your term policy can cover the outstanding debt amount, so your family is not burdened.

-• Term plan premiums qualify for basic tax deductions under Section 80C, and death benefits are tax-free under Section 10(10D) of the Income Tax Act.
+• Term plan premiums qualify for tax deductions under Section 80C, and death benefits are tax-free under Section 10(10D) of the Income Tax Act.

 Choosing the right cover amount